bluesky/tiled/docs/source/how-to/register.md

 - Tiled walks the entire directory at server startup.
 This can be slow.
 - Tiled creates an ephemeral database (SQLite in a temporary directory) just for this process.
 That work is discarded when the server shuts down.
-- One database per server not horizontally scalable.
+- One database per server is not horizontally scalable.
 - With `--watch`, Tiled picks up files as soon as they are created, and they may not be ready to be read yet.
 (Example: a partially-written HDF5 file.)